Reverse Lunges: Benefits, Muscles Worked, and How to Do

-There are several useful lunge variations, but the reverse lunge stands out as a simpler option that is more friendly on the knees, ankles, hips, and back.
+There are several useful lunge variations, but reverse lunges are one of my favorites because they are a simpler option that is kinder on the knees, ankles, hips, and back.

 Whether you’re a seasoned athlete or just beginning your fitness journey, reverse lunges are one of the best single-leg exercises and can play a pivotal role in improving your lower body strength, stability, and overall athletic performance.